imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/angular.md

 * [Crop mode](angular.md#crop-mode)
 * [Chained transformation](angular.md#chained-transformation)

-The Angular SDK gives a name to each transformation parameter, e.g. `height` for `h` and `width` for `w` parameter.
+The Angular SDK gives a name to each transformation parameter, e.g., `height` for `h` and `width` for the `w` parameter.
 It makes your code more readable.
 If the property does not match any of the available options, it is added as it is.
-See the [full list of supported transformations](https://github.com/imagekit-developer/imagekit-angular#list-of-supported-transformations) in Angular SDK on Github.
+See the [full list of supported transformations](https://github.com/imagekit-developer/imagekit-angular#list-of-supported-transformations) in Angular SDK on GitHub.

-You can also use `h` and `w` parameter instead of `height` and `width`.\
+You can also use `h` and `w` parameters instead of `height` and `width`.\
 See the complete list of transformations supported in ImageKit [here](../../features/image-transformations/resize-crop-and-other-transformations.md).

 ### **Height and width manipulation**